2022 APPLICATIONS Now Open

 - Flights or accommodation

-Applications will be assessed by the Voluntary Services Development Committee of the Foundation and will be subject to Board approval.
+Applications will be assessed by the Support Sub-Group of the Foundation and will be subject to Foundation's Board approval.
 The following criteria will apply in assessing each application:

 - Service development – how the initiative will improve services for patients directly or indirectly